KILTprotocol/docs/sdk/04_claiming/02_attestation_request.md

 :::note
 The structure of the claims must respect the schema defined in the specified CType.
-Attesters (and Verifiers) will reject claims that fail to verify correctly.
+Issuers (and Verifiers) will reject claims that fail to verify correctly.
 :::